TopGabri/Qemu-Board-Emulation/README.md

 where the second command is necessary only if you want to access Qemu from outside its directory as we are about to do.

-Then open another terminal in the directory where the code to run is present (for our demo it's the `NXP_Startup` folder), and simply run:
+Then open another terminal in the directory where the code to run is present (for our demo it's the `Demo` folder), and simply run:

 ```bash
 make all